 Worldwide Events On This Day

-- A passenger train operated by Shosholoza Meyl collided with a truck on a level crossing at Geneva Station between Hennenman and Kroonstad, Free State, South Africa.
-20 people were killed and 260 were injured.
+- Hennenman-Kroonstad train crash: A passenger train operated by Shosholoza Meyl collides with a truck on a level crossing at Geneva Station between Hennenman and Kroonstad, Free State, South Africa.
+Twenty people are killed and 260 injured.

 - A gunman kills eight people in a house-to-house rampage in Kawit, Cavite, Philippines.